 If you are the sort who likes to talk, and you can find even two other people that you like most of the time, a daily carpool can be a really good way to get some social time in.
 You’ll learn useful information from your fellow carpoolers, like good restaurants, great places to shop, fun events and more.
 In our hurried modern world many people have found that while they first hated the idea of sharing space in a car with people they didn’t know, over a few weeks they came to really like and care about their fellow travelers.
 They looked forward to their time to catch up.

 HOW TO GET A CARPOOL ROLLING:

-First, register with the Valleyrides.com carpool database to receive a free, computerized matchlist of other commuters you may be able to carpool with.
+First, register with the Valleyrides.com carpool database to receive a free, computerized match list of other commuters you may be able to carpool with.
 The list you receive will have the names and emails/phone numbers of people who live by you, work by you, and have a similar schedule.
 Next, email or call the people on your list to talk about setting up a carpool.
 You might meet over coffee or a lunch break to work out the details.
-We provide you with an extensive list of questions to ask such as:
+Each carpool is as individual as its carpoolers.
+You decide how you want your group to operate.

 - Who drives when?

 - How long do we wait if someone is late?